 Once the tissues have healed, your specialist can install the abutment (some types of abutments are installed at the same time as the implant).
 This is a second piece, a pillar that will make the connection between the replacement tooth and the dental implant.

 To install it, the surgeon must make an opening on the implant site to integrate the abutment.
-A period of healing and cicatrization will again be necessary for its proper integration.
+A healing period will again be necessary for its proper integration.
 The patient can then receive the dental prosthesis.

 Placement of the Prosthesis

-Once the healing and osseointegration process is completely finished, the dentist, oral surgeon or specialist installs the final artificial prosthesis (crown, bridge or dental prosthesis) on the abutment of the dental implant.
-This is meticulous work and where several sessions may be required in order to obtain the perfect fit for the patient’s jaw.
+Once the healing process is complete, the dentist installs the final prosthesis on the abutment of the dental implant.
+This is meticulous work, and several sessions may be required in order to obtain the perfect fit for the patient’s jaw.
 This is a very important step to ensure that you get maximum benefits from your dental implant surgery.

 Maintenance and Post-Surgery Follow-ups